robocomp/LearnBlock/doc/learnblock.md

 ![Bottons for save and open project](img/save_and_open.png)

+In this repository there are 3 examples:

+1. follow_black_line.blockProject
+2. follow_red_line_with_method.blockProject
+3. follow_black_line_and_stop_counter.blockProject

+This examples can open with this IDE.

 # Importam

 In order to use Learnblock, you must first install learnbot, for this you should execute the following lines.